magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 and finds the way.’

 Now at that time a certain knowledge arose within his mind, within that mind which had been uprighted.
-Wrong view vanished and took its place.
+Wrong view vanished and right view took its place.
 Darkness disappeared and light arose.

 The Buddha declared that the Brāhman Dīghanakha was one who had opened the Dhamma Eye.
 Previously Dīghanakha clung to his own views and had no